brian-teets/BlackjackProject/README.md

 ### Lessons Learned

-* I gained practice working with classes and practicing intentionally with building structure in an Object-Oriented manner.
+* I gained practice working with classes and practicing intentionality with building structure in an Object-Oriented manner.
 * I knew next to nothing about the game of Blackjack before.
 I know more about Blackjack now than I did before!

 [wiki]: https://en.wikipedia.org/wiki/Blackjack